List of Shaman King characters: Amidamaru

+Bason

-Bason is the ghost of an ancient Chinese military commander from the Han dynasty who serves Ren faithfully and obeys him without question.
+Bason (馬孫) Mǎsūn is the ghost of an ancient Chinese military commander from the Han dynasty who serves Ren faithfully and obeys him without question.
 He refers to Ren as "Bocchama", which means "Young Master"; in the English version of the manga and anime, he refers to Ren as "Master Ren".
 Though Ren initially regards him as nothing more than an instrument to become Shaman King, Bason eventually becomes a valued and trusted friend of Ren.
 While he was noted for his bravery in life, he tends to be intimidated by Ren.
 Having bravely served the Tao family in life, he continued to follow them as a ghost and has sworn to serve Ren by any means possible.
 He carries a kwan dao, and in his days as an ancient Chinese warrior, Bason rode into battle on a horse named Hei-Tao; the spirit of Hei-Tao can be integrated into another horse kept by Ren, named Bái-Feng, to perform the Perfect Re-enactment of the Vorpal Dance.
 Bason is capable of adding tremendous strength and speed to Ren's Kwandao, and even making it quite larger, but also uses his body in attacks such as the Golden Punch.
 In Giant Spirit Form, Bason appears as a giant robot capable of launching fireballs.
 While Amidamaru specializes in fighting a single opponent, Bason excels in fighting a number of opponents at once.
 Like Ren, Bason appears very cold and cruel at the beginning of the series, however, following interaction with Yoh Asakura, Bason, like his master, begins to soften up and develop a much more pleasant disposition.
 He feels an overwhelming sense of duty to his master, even breaking down in tears when Ren is imprisoned by his father.
 While Bason and Amidamaru are very hostile and competitive at first, they soon become friendly rivals.